 There’s a Giant, Hallucinatory Shrine to Oranges Hidden in Houston

-But this isn’t some psychedelic fortress.
-At its core, it’s a tribute to citrus fruit.
-It just so happens to also be a 3,000-square-foot folk-art fantasia.
+But this isn’t some psychedelic mega-fortress.
+At its core, it’s a tribute to the beloved citrus fruit... and it just so happens to also be a 3,000-square-foot folk-art fantasia.

-Upon entering the red gates, you’ll follow a path lined with orange and white umbrellas and leading to a highly unscientific display detailing how oranges power the complex chemical plant that is the human body.
-Continue past a metal map showing where oranges are grown in the US and you’ll be greeted by a miniature steamboat sitting in what looks like a circus arena.
+Upon entering the red gates, follow a path lined with orange and white umbrellas and you'll encounter a highly unscientific display detailing how oranges power the complex chemical plant that is the human body.
+Continue past a metal map showing where oranges are grown in the US, and you’re soon greeted by a miniature steamboat sitting in what looks like a circus arena.

 There doesn’t seem to be any architectural logic to direct your wandering, allowing you to zigzag between covered and uncovered areas and up and down the various decks.
 Down below, phrases like “Go Orange Be Strong” and “Love Me Orange” appear in mosaic on the walls.
-Above, repurposed tractor seats form stadium-like seating.
-Glance around and you’ll catch sight of a brick wishing well, painted wagon wheels used as railing, and cartoonish steel birds fixed in the air.
+Above, repurposed tractor seats serve as stadium-like seating.
+Glance around, and you’ll catch sight of a brick wishing well, painted wagon wheels used as a railing, and cartoonish steel birds suspended in the air.

-Like the museum itself, the origins are a mystery -- and that mystery is always being unpacked.
+Like the museum itself, the origins are a mystery—one that's always being unpacked.

-“Just imagine going to somebody's attic and there just being a lot of boxes of things throughout the years, labeled or unlabeled items that you kind of pick through, and that's sort of what it's like going through the museum,” says Beitler.
+“Just imagine going to somebody's attic and there's a lot of boxes of things throughout the years, labeled or unlabeled items that you kind of pick through, ” says Beitler.
+"That's sort of what it's like going through the museum."

-Some of the pieces are more puzzling than others.
-Take, for example, the statue of a clean-shaven man wearing a Santa suit labeled “Santa’s son,” or the deadpan clown face paired with a sign claiming mysteriously that “Clowns never lie.”
+Some pieces are more puzzling than others.
+Take, for example, the statue of a clean-shaven man wearing a Santa suit labeled “Santa’s son,” or the deadpan clown face paired with a sign stoically stating “Clowns never lie.”

-“Nothing really makes sense… It's kind of like you're walking inside of [McKissack’s] head,” Beitler says.
+“Nothing really makes sense—it's kind of like you're walking inside of [McKissack’s] head,” Beitler says.
 “When you read about it or hear about it, you may think, ‘Oh well that sounds real creepy,’ but it's not.
-It just has a good energy, and it's unlike anything you've seen.”
+It has a good energy, and it's unlike anything you've seen.”

 Before his death, McKissack left a note saying that if anything should happen to him, local arts patron Marilyn Oshman would know what to do with The Orange Show.
-She went on to form the nonprofit foundation the Orange Show Center for Visionary Art to preserve McKissack’s work and legacy.
+She went on to form the Orange Show Center for Visionary Art, a nonprofit dedicated to preserving McKissack’s work and legacy.
 Now in its 40th year, the Center has expanded to represent several other folk art fixtures, including the Beer Can House, Smither Park, the Smokesax, and the annual Houston Art Car Parade.

-According to Beitler, The Orange Show -- now on the National Register of Historic Places -- attracts thousands of visitors a year (it is temporarily closed due to COVID-19).
-He believes part of its allure lies in how it allows the museum-averse a place to experience art without pretension or intimidation.
+According to Beitler, The Orange Show—now listed on the National Register of Historic Places—attracts thousands of visitors a year, with admission running just $5 per person.
+He believes part of its allure lies in how it allows the museum-averse a place to experience art free from pretension or intimidation.

-Having grown up visiting the attraction and having worked for the nonprofit for about 10 years, Beitler says he still feels inspired by the off-kilter world McKissack created.
+Having grown up visiting the attraction before joining the nonprofit's team, Beitler says he still feels inspired by the off-kilter world McKissack manifested.

 “It kind of shows that anybody can do something as long as they have an idea,” he explains.
 “Art can be on your street.
 It can be down the block.
 It can be in your backyard.
 And it can be something that anybody can make.”